near/NEPs/README.md

 This repository hosts the current NEAR Protocol specification and standards.
 This includes the core protocol specification, APIs, contract standards, processes, and workflows.

-Changes to the core specification and standards are called Near Enhancement Proposals (NEPs).
+Changes to the core specification and standards are called NEAR Enhancement Proposals (NEPs).

+This repository uses [mdBook](https://rust-lang.github.io/mdBook) for the [Nomicon website](https://nomicon.io).

 ## Specification

 NEAR Specification is under active development.
-The latest version can be found at [Nomicon](https://nomicon.io).
 Specification defines how any NEAR client should be connecting, producing blocks, reaching consensus, processing state transitions, using runtime APIs, and implementing smart contract standards as well.

 ### Contributing